etroimcasso/SimpleMailer/README.md

 >EMAIL_PASS=
 >MONGO_HOST=
 >MONGO_DB=
->MONGO_COLLECTION_NAME_SINGULAR=Subscribers
->MONGO_EMAIL_KEY=Email
+>MONGO_COLLECTION_NAME_SINGULAR=
+>MONGO_EMAIL_KEY=
 >MONGO_PORT=
 >MONGO_USER=
 >MONGO_PASS=
 >```

 The `MONGO_COLLECTION_NAME_SINGULAR` and `MONGO_EMAIL_KEY` are selectors used to collect data from an existing database collection of Subscribers.
 For example, if you were attaching SimpleMailer to a website that has a MongoDB database of Users with their emails stored in an EmailAddress field, you use use

 >MONGO_COLLECTION_NAME_SINGULAR=User
 >MONGO_EMAIL_KEY=EmailAddress

+If left blank, these will default to Subscriber and email respectively.

 ### Create React App Stuff
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).